 Presents with superior shoulder tenderness in a patient <25 years old, often in a young throwing ...

 The shape of the acromion had been initially divided into three types (which was known as the Bigliani classification) 3, to which a fourth has been added 2.
-They are used as a standardised way of describing the acromion, as well as predicting to a degree the incidence of impingement.
+They are used as a standardized way of describing the acromion, as well as predicting to a degree the incidence of impingement.

 Acromioclavicular joint injuries are common and range from a mild sprain to complete disruption of the acromioclavicular joint (ACJ) and injury to surrounding structures.